brybarrett/Harry-Yates/README.md

 A Web Developer specialised in TypeScript, React, and Three.js.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 3.92°C, right now you can see patterns of broken clouds.
+Based in Stockholm, where the temperature is 3.92°C, right now the sky appears to have started a jigsaw, with broken clouds scattered about as if in the midst of an existential crisis about whether to come together or remain aloof.
 <!-- WEATHER_END -->

 <p align="left">